Hizb ut-Tahrir (Bangladesh): March for Khilafat program

-In March 2025, the Counter Terrorism and Transnational Crime (CTTC) unit arrested three members of Hizb ut-Tahrir in Uttara, Dhaka, who were secretly planning a rally called the March for Khilafat near the Baitul Mukarram Mosque.
-Despite the arrests, the organization proceeded with the rally after Jummah prayer at the mosque's south gate.
+In March 2025, the Counter Terrorism and Transnational Crime (CTTC) unit of Dhaka arrested three members of Hizb ut-Tahrir in Uttara, Dhaka, who were secretly planning a rally called the "March for Khilafat" near the Baitul Mukarram Mosque.
+Despite many arrests, the organization proceeded with the rally after Jummah prayer at the mosque's south gate.
 As the protesters moved toward Paltan and Bijoynagar, police set up a blockade.
 Clashes erupted when law enforcement intervened, prompting protesters to hurl bricks and stones.
 In response, police used sound grenades and tear gas to disperse the crowd.
 The situation escalated, resulting in the arrest of several more members of Hizb ut-Tahrir.

 Rallies and gatherings

 Hizb ut-Tahrir supporters started gathering in Baitul Mukarram South after Friday Jummah prayer.
 The government had already deployed security forces in that zone.
 Protests came out in the whole town at one point.
 Hizb ut-Tahrir supporters were chanting "Muktir ek poth Khilafot!
 Khilafot!"
-(Transl: One way to Liberation, Caliphate! caliphate!!).
+(Translation: One way to Liberation, Caliphate!
+Caliphate!!).

 Violent clashes

-Clashes broke out among government forces and protesters after police started throwing sound grenades and tear gas shells at the protesters.
-Resulted as 10 getting injured (including 2 journalists) and 36 Hizb ut-Tahrir members including the key figures in the organization getting arrested.
+Clashes broke out between government forces and protesters after police started throwing sound grenades and tear gas shells at the protesters.
+It resulted in 10 injured (including 2 journalists) and 36 Hizb ut-Tahrir members including the key figures in the organization getting arrested.